-Program expenses for governmental activities increased approximately \$481 thousand, or 20% from the prior fiscal year.
-Increases occurred as town programs and projects resumed as the Town began its recovery from Covid-19 global pandemic.
+Program expenses for governmental activities increased approximately \$639 thousand, or 79% from the prior fiscal year.
 Increases in operating costs occurred across the entire Town.

 As indicated above, the statement of activities reflects the cost of program services and the charges for services, grants, and contributions offsetting those services.
 The following table summarizes the information from the statement of activities, reflecting the total cost of program services and the remaining net cost of program services supported by taxes and other general revenues: